ghanshyampratap/WareHouse_Management_System/README.md

-# 📦 Automated Dispatch System (Low-Budget RFID-Based)
+# 📦Low Budget Automated Dispatch System Using RFID & ESP8266

 ## 🧩 Project Overview
 This repository contains the design and development of a **low-cost Automated Dispatch System** for warehouse applications.